Our Staff and Board

 Thomas Callahan, Executive Director

 Tom has been with MAHA since 1987 and its executive director since 1991.
 MAHA's signature achievement has been the negotiation, creation, and expansion of the ONE Mortgage program (formerly SoftSecond loan program) which resulted from the 1989 Federal Reserve Bank of Boston study on racial disparities in mortgage lending.
 Tom serves on the boards of the Massachusetts Property Insurance Underwriting Association (Fair Plan), The Appraisal Foundation (TAF), Massachusetts Community and Banking Council (MCBC), Community Labor United, and is a member of the Milton Fair Housing Committee and Milton Affordable Housing Trust Fund.
 He also is a member of the steering committee of the Community Preservation Coalition and a member of the Federal Home Loan Bank of Boston's Affordable Housing Advisory Council.
-He chairs the Consumer Affairs Task Force of The Appraisal Foundation and is the incoming assistant secretary of TAF, and is a member of Appraisal Subcommittee Advisory Committee for Development of Regulations as a result of the Dodd-Frank financial reform legislation.
+He chairs the Consumer Affairs Task Force of The Appraisal Foundation, serves as assistant secretary of TAF, and is a member of Appraisal Subcommittee Advisory Committee for Development of Regulations as a result of the Dodd-Frank financial reform legislation.

 Tom is a native of North Adams, MA and a 1982 graduate of Fairfield University.
 He was a Fannie Mae Fellow at Harvard's Kennedy School of Government Senior Executives in State and Local Government program.
 Tom was a participant in the Jewish Community Relations Council's Boston Haifa Learning Exchange in 2014.
 He previously served as coalition coordinator at Tenants United for Public Housing Progress and community organizer at Massachusetts Fair Share.

 Jorge Casas, HomeSafe Program Manager